 - Your incision is swollen, red, or draining pus.

 - You have questions or concerns about yourself or your baby.

 Seek care immediately or call 911 if:

-- Blood soaks through the bandage on your incision.
+- Blood soaks through your bandage.

-- Your incision comes apart.
+- Your stitches come apart.

 - You feel lightheaded, short of breath, and have chest pain.

 - You cough up blood.